 - 80% of the profiles are not even close to my preferences

 - I’ll know it when I see it

 - Yes, what she does for a living does have an impact on my first impression

 Maybe I should try something else.
 Or, maybe, I should sit out a few rounds, disconnect and reset all the apps again in January.

 I have been reapproaching the dating idea with a new mindfulness approach.
 But I’m getting bored and lonely.
 (Okay, that’s a bit dramatic.
 I’m quite happy and not lonely at the moment, but I’m feeling the distance from my last passionate embrace.)
 I haven’t even opened the two sites (Match.com and OKCupid) for weeks.
-And when Bumble or Tinder offer up little encouragements, “Oh, someone new has liked you,” I’m not approaching the opening app with much enthusiasm.
+And when Bumble or Tinder offers up little encouragements, “Oh, someone new has liked you,” I’m not opening the app with much enthusiasm.

 So what’s the problem with online dating?

 It’s too easy.
 You just set and forget your profile and hope that someone sees the value in your smile and the comfort in your description.
 But, I know for me, that’s not how it works.
 I either get a hit or I don’t.
 And lately, I’m not getting any right swipes.
 Have I seen all the Bumble candidates in my hometown, or in the 30-mile radius?
 Is everyone giving up on online dating?